 The Yeti Hopper isn’t a specific cooler, but rather a line of soft coolers.
-There is the Hopper Flip 8, the Hopper Flip 12, the Hopper Flip 18, the Hopper Two 30, and the Hopper Backflip 24.
 As usual, Yeti isn’t straightforward about the exact capacities of these soft coolers in terms of gallons, quarts, or liters.
 Instead, they specify the capacity in terms of the number of cans of beer that the cooler can carry.

 The cooler itself certainly has a premium look, mixing white, black, and ice blue in a beautiful way to produce a truly beautiful soft cooler.
 The coolers all come with wide mouths so it’s easy to reach in and take whatever you need.